-In September 2015 Members received a report from Irene Lucas that made a number of recommendations concerning the governance of the Authority.
-Ten of the recommendations related to the governance of the Authority.
-In October 2015 the Authority accepted the recommendations and agreed the appointment of an Advisory Panel, chaired by a Steve Mcguirk a former Chief Fire Officer, to support Members and Officers in the implementation of actions to address the recommendations made.
-The Advisory Panel meets formally with lead Members and Officers on a monthly basis with additional specialist support around a number of key areas including a management review, discipline and grievance matters, employee relations and staff engagement.

-In addition, external support through the Society of Local Authority Chief Executives has been used to run a series of workshops to develop an action plan to strengthen the role of Members in the governance of the Authority.
+In September 2015 Members received a report from Irene Lucas that included ten recommendations related to the governance of the Authority.
+In October 2015 the Authority accepted the recommendations and agreed the appointment of an Advisory Panel, chaired by Steve Mcguirk a former Chief Fire Officer, to support Members and Officers in the implementation of actions to address the recommendations made.
+The Advisory Panel met with lead Members and Officers during the year and provided additional specialist support around a number of key areas including a management review, discipline and grievance matters, employee relations and staff engagement.
+In addition, external support through the Society of Local Authority Chief Executives has been used to help strengthen the role of Members in the governance of the Authority.